+IX.
 Spiritual Formation

-Because Carroll Institute is a community of faith and learning dedicated to providing leadership for Christian ministry by equipping men and women called to serve Christ in the diverse and global ministries of His church, preparing and mobilizing disciples for more effective ministry through His church, and assisting leaders in identifying and addressing issues that affect the life and health of the church, every effort of the academic and praxis process will be devoted to the development of spiritual formation of students.
-It is the very nature of the Nexus that all academic processes take place in the context of local churches under the mentoring of seasoned professional ministers and mature church leaders.
-Theological education within the Carroll Institute structure is "theological education within the context of the local church."
+Because Carroll Seminary is a community of faith and learning dedicated to providing leadership for Christian ministry by equipping men and women called to serve Christ in the diverse and global ministries of His church, preparing and mobilizing disciples for more effective ministry through His church, and assisting leaders in identifying and addressing issues that affect the life and health of the church, every effort of the academic and praxis process will be devoted to the development of spiritual formation of students.
+It is the very nature of Carroll that all academic processes take place in the context of local churches under the mentoring of seasoned professional ministers and mature church leaders.
+Theological education within the Carroll Seminary structure is "theological education within the context of the local church."

-Students are also encouraged to participate in spiritual formation development provided during weeklong Colloquies twice each year.
+Students are also encouraged to participate in spiritual formation development provided during week- long Colloquies twice each year.
 This involvement is encouraged not only during the period of time students are participating in formal classes, but for the life-long learning of every student.

-Special emphasis and concentrated evaluation will be given to spiritual formation in the wrap-up course taken by every student at Carroll Institute.
-This can be found in the following:
+Special emphasis and concentrated evaluation will be given to spiritual formation in the wrap-up course BHCTI5211 Capstone taken by students completing MDiv, MACE, and MAW degree programs at Carroll Seminary.

-Student Advisory Council
+X. Student Advisory Council

-Carroll Institute developed the Student Advisory Council in 2013.
+Carroll Seminary developed the Student Advisory Council in 2013.
 The purpose of the Student Advisory Council is to give students a voice with the administration as well as to help keep the school community aware of specific issues in the lives of Carroll students.
-The council is made up of representatives from each of Carroll's educational programs, and the group meets at least twice annually to discuss issues related to the student body so that all students might have the best experience possible during their studies at Carroll Institute.
-Key issues discussed during council meetings are brought before the Senior Fellows and other appropriate personnel for review and follow-up action.
+The council is made up of representatives from each of Carroll's educational programs, and the group meets at least twice annually to discuss issues related to the student body so that all students might have the best experience possible during their studies at Carroll Seminary.
+Key issues discussed during council meetings are brought before the Academic Council and other appropriate personnel for review and follow-up action.

-Students who have an issue they would like the council to discuss may contact any member of the council.
-The current list of council representatives is available on the Carroll Institute website at www. bhcarroll.edu/faculty/student-advisory-council.
-Additionally, the e-mail address studentcouncil@bhcarroll.edu is available for students to contact the council directly.
+Students who have an issue they would like the council to discuss may contact the council via email at studentcouncil@bhcarroll.edu.

 The council is designed to address issues related to the student body, and is the appropriate channel for addressing some concerns faced by Carroll students.
 However, some specific matters may fall outside the scope of the council's work.
-Carroll students who have a specific complaint or grievance are urged to review the Grievance Policy outlined in the following section to help them determine the appropriate way to bring a matter to the attention of Carroll Institute's administration.
-Carroll Institute's faculty and staff stand ready to walk alongside students throughout their courses of study and desire to honor Christ in how student difficulties are addressed when problems arise.
+Carroll students who have a specific complaint or grievance are urged to review the Grievance Policy outlined in the following section to help them determine the appropriate way to bring a matter to the attention of Carroll Seminary's administration.
+Carroll Seminary's faculty and staff stand ready to walk alongside students throughout their courses of study and desire to honor Christ in how student difficulties are addressed when problems arise.

+XI.
 Policies

+XI.1.
 Standards of Conduct

-As a community of Christian leaders, Carroll Institute seeks to maintain high standards of integrity in all areas of life, including academic work, ministry, and community relationships.
+As a community of Christian leaders, Carroll Seminary seeks to maintain high standards of integrity in all areas of life, including academic work, ministry, and community relationships.
 Given these objectives, students are expected to maintain appropriate personal standards and use wise judgment in matters pertaining to personal conduct.
 Any set of community conduct standards may contain elements with which some of its members disagree.

-Nevertheless, out of a desire to encourage an environment appropriate to its purposes, respect for its heritage, and concern for the values of its constituency, B. H. Carroll Theological Institute has established the following behavioral guidelines for all students.
+Nevertheless, out of a desire to encourage an environment appropriate to its purposes, respect for its heritage, and concern for the values of its constituency, B. H. Carroll Theological Seminary has established the following behavioral guidelines for all students.